digital-blueprint/handbook/docs/relay/howtos/keycloak_scopes.md

----
-title: Creating Scopes in Keycloak
+# Scopes in Keycloak
----

-## Mapping Roles to OAuth2 Scopes
+## Mapping Roles to OAuth2 Scopes in Keycloak

 We want to assign various roles to users/clients in Keycloak and as a result let them have various scopes.
 These scopes are then used to authorize various